ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 Python Programs:

+batch_heights - Performs all the steps necessary to create the heights.npy file for a single data-set.

 check_plane_offsets - Plots the PSF maximums as a function of z.

+copy_tracking - Merge tracking data from channel 0 and localizations from channel N into a new file.

 find_offset - Estimate the frame offset between movies from different cameras.